INTERACTION WITH BIODIVERSITY

 MOST SIGNIFICANT IMPACTS ON BIODIVERSITY

-100% of the projects so requiring them are subject to environmental impact assessment and public consultations.
-In all cases, work is carried out jointly with Stakeholders in order for the environmental impact to be as low as possible.
+Iberdrola carries out environmental impact assessment and public consultations for all projects that require them, working jointly with Stakeholders in order for the environmental impact to be as low as possible.

-Prior to the construction of a facility, the possible environmental impact is analysed, with a forecast and assessment.
-Once the risks of causing an environmental impact are known, the customary practice within the group is to avoid locating new infrastructure either within protected areas or within areas having a high biodiversity value even though not protected.
-If the impact is significant, the project is modified to the greatest extent possible, with the adoption of the best techniques available and measures identified as necessary to correct and minimise the impact.
-If full mitigation is not possible, remedial measures are implemented.
+Prior to the construction of a facility, the possible environmental impact is analysed, by means of a forecast and assessment with priority given to avoiding locating new infrastructure either within protected areas or within areas having a high biodiversity value even though not protected.
+If the initial analysis reveals that the impact is significant, the project is modified as far as possible, by adopting the best techniques available and measures identified as necessary to correct and minimise the impact.
+If full mitigation is not possible, compensatory measures are implemented.

 Control of environmental impacts does not end upon completion of the facility, but rather continues during the operation and decommissioning phases thereof.
-Monitoring plans and environmental control are established, and management systems are implemented, most of them are certified according to the standard (ISO 14001 or EMAS), to prevent and control environmental risks.
+Monitoring plans and environmental controls are established, and management systems implemented, most of which are certified according to the standard (ISO 14001 or EMAS), to prevent and control environmental risks.

 In order to correctly prevent, minimise and correct any possible effects that may be generated both from each business and globally, the most significant general effects on biodiversity are identified.
 These effects derive from the activities, products and services of the group identified during the different life stages of the facilities:

-Construction Phase Insertion of vehicles and machinery Opening of pathways and changes in vegetation Prolonged human presence (which temporarily affects the behaviour of species of fauna, and is generally reversible) Changes in landscape Operation Phase Emissions of gases to the atmosphere Changes in the natural system of rivers and barrier effect of hydroelectric developments (affecting the ecosystems and habitat of certain species) Animal mortality due to collisions and electrocution Changes in vegetation to maintain power line corridors, etc. Discharges and spills Decommissioning Phase Use of machinery and vehicles to remove and demolish existing facilities Prolonged human presence (which temporarily affects the behaviour of species of fauna, and is generally reversible)
+Construction Phase Arrival of vehicles and machinery Opening of tracks and disturbance to ground cover vegetation Prolonged human presence (which temporarily affects the behaviour of species of fauna, and is generally reversible) Changes in landscape Operation Phase Emissions Changes in the natural system of rivers and barrier effect of hydroelectric developments (affecting the ecosystems and habitats of certain species) Animal mortality due to collisions and electrocution Changes in vegetation to maintain power line corridors, etc. Dumping and spillages Decommissioning Phase Use of machinery and vehicles to remove and demolish existing facilities Prolonged human presence (which temporarily affects the behaviour of species of fauna, and is generally reversible)

-With a view to these impacts, we can single out a number of significant potential effects on biodiversity, arising from the activities, products and services of the group:
+With regard to these impacts, we can single out a number of significant potential effects on biodiversity, arising from the activities, products and services of the group:

-POTENTIAL IMPACTS General impacts Loss of habitat Greenhouse gas emissions Pollution of environment Impact on avifauna Electrocutions Collisions Impact on terrestrial fauna Electrocution, trapping, etc. Impact on ichthyofauna Changes in water quality Discharges/spills into hydrological environment Impact on flora Production and spreading of fires Deterioration in the edaphic environment
+POTENTIAL IMPACTS General impacts Loss of habitat and species Increase in greenhouse gas emissions and climate change Pollution of air, ground and/or aquatic environment Impact on avifauna Electrocutions Collisions Impact on terrestrial fauna Electrocution, trapping, etc. Impact on ichthyofauna Changes in water quality Discharges/spills into hydrological environment Impact on flora Production and spreading of fires Deterioration in the edaphic environment